Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-In this section we compute the entanglement negativity between radiation and black hole in the left system.
-Here the left part radiation refers to the semi-infinite interval $|AQ|$ as illustrated in fig.\ref{fig-RB}.
+In this section we compute the entanglement negativity between left radiation and left black hole.
+Here the left part radiation refers to the interval $AQ$ with its two endpoints $A(\tau'_1,-\infty)$ and $Q(\tau'_0,-x'_0)$ in the $(\tau',x',z')$ coordinates as illustrated in fig.\ref{fig-RB1}.
+The boundary of the left part black hole is $Q$.